Charmve/StegaStamp-plus/README.md

 # StegaStamp-plus
+> A good exploit is one that is delivered in style.  -- Saumil Shah

 Improved the original repo, <i>Invisible Hyperlinks in Physical Photographs</i> @tancik, which without datasets and training parameters.

 <p align="center">